Welcome to Giro & Associates, LLC

 If an executor or administrator is unfamiliar with the probate process, determining which assets should be probated can be confusing.
 Our probate attorneys in River Edge provide solid legal advice and handle the process from start to finish.

 Our estate administration and litigation attorneys provide competent, compassionate legal support for executors, administrators and loved ones of the deceased.

 Some of the probate estate administration services we provide include:

 Probate can often be a significant emotional and financial burden.
 We carry the weight of estate administration for grieving families, and hiring an attorney can help save you money and time in the long run.
 We strive to make the process as simple and stress-free as possible so you can focus on helping each other heal after your loss.
 The Giro Law & Associates, LLC team understands that time is of the essence when settling estates and works hard to streamline the probate process.

 If you're feeling overwhelmed by your estate administration duties or you're a beneficiary who needs assistance with probate litigation, the estate planning lawyers at Giro & Associates, LLC can help.
 To schedule a consultation, contact us today.
-We're proud to serve families in Hackensack, NJ and surrounding areas.
+We're proud to serve families in River Edge, NJ and surrounding areas.